rumorsou/Tensor-based_k-TTC_Search/README.md

 './facebook_truss_result.txt' can be replaced by other datesets.

-For better perfoemance, we specially optimize triangle computation for NVIDIA GPUs and name it as "TETree-special-optimized".
-Please refer to ./TETree/TETree-special-optimized/README_special.md for more details.
+We also provide TETree-special-optimized, where triangle computation is specifically optimized for NVIDIA GPUs.
+See `./TETree/TETree-special-optimized/README_special.md` for details.